-If you are recently engaged, Sunday may have been the first time you celebrated two women on mother’s day!
+If you are recently engaged, This coming Sunday may be the first time you celebrate two women on mother’s day!
 Bride and Mother of the groom dynamics can sometimes be tricky to navigate, but we are here to help!
 Here are 10 simple ways you could include your future MIL in the wedding planning process!

 1: Ask her what wedding planning tasks she wanted to be involved in!

 OK, this sounds super obvious but it’s a great starting point!
 There might be some things she has more expertise in or cares about more than others.
 Use her passion for those tasks as an opportunity to bond!
 If you include your MIL on the experiences she has on the top of her wish list you are going to be off to a great start!

 2: Attend a bridal show together

 Inviting her to one of our bridal shows is a super fun and easy way to kick off the wedding planning process!
 Check out all the vendors, enter giveaways, touch and taste the products and attend a fashion show, what more could you (or your mother-in-law) ask for!?
 It’s also nice to have a couple extra pairs of eyes and ears while at the show because they can become a little overwhelming (in a good way of course!).
 Go out to lunch after and digest all the information and inspiration!
 Mark your calendar!
 Twin Cities Bridal Show is September 23rd in Saint Paul, Unveiled is November 11th in Minneapolis and October 21st in Rochester.